alexchenuw/devopslabs/Lab-19/README.md

 _With Lab 19, we will be creating a deployment and then expose the deployment as a service for external users as NodePort, this will be a very typical application deployment scenario_
 _we will also experience how a replicaset plays its role to maintain a desired number of pods_

+_Notice to students:  by the time this lab begins the our small K8s environment is starting to run low on resources.
+Make sure you delete your old pods and services to free up space for these deployments that are launching multiple pods._

 > create a deployment file called `lab19_deployment.yaml` replace ${USER} with your userID

 ```yaml